 What is Drama Therapy?

-If you are new to drama therapy, or this is your first time hearing about it, welcome!
+If you are new to drama therapy, welcome!

 If you have never heard of drama therapy before, you will benefit most from reading this general overview.
-Both role theory and role play are an important part of drama therapy, and you can learn more about what that means.
+Both role theory and role play are an important part of drama therapy, and it helps to know what that means.

-“Do you take insurance or offer insurance reimbursement?”
+“Do you take insurance or offer insurance reimbursement for drama therapy services?”